IMAT1912/IMAT1912/lab_01/lab_01.md

 shopping = []
 while True:
     print(shopping)
-    item = input('Item: ')
+    item = input('\nItem: ')
     shopping.append(item)
 ```

+Running this code works perfectly.
+We can add as many items as we like.
-Running this code creates a problem.
+But the infinite loop creates a problem.
-The loop is infinite.
+How do we stop?

 > Use Ctrl + C to raise a `KeyboardInterrupt` error and break out of the programme.

-So we will add a simple rule to our programme.
+So we will add a simple convention to our programme.
 Using an [if](https://docs.python.org/3/tutorial/controlflow.html#if-statements) statement we can test whether the provided string is empty.
 If the user enters a blank string, then we will [break](https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops) out of the loop.